Erasiel/algds-eng/sample_tests/sample_test_02/sample_test_02.md

 ```

 Explanations:
+- Test #1:
+    1. There's only the root node (A) at depth 0.
+    2. The root's two children (B and C) are at depth 1.
+    3. D and E are at depth 2.
+    4. There are no nodes at depth 3.
+- Test #2:
-1. There's only the root node at depth 0.
+    1. There's only the root node (A) at depth 0.
-2. The root's two children are at depth 1.
+    2. The root's two children (B and C) are at depth 1.
-3. The two children of the root's left child are at depth 2.
-The root's right child has no children, so there are only two nodes at depth 2.
+    3. D, E, and F are at depth 2.
+    4. G is at depth 3.

 ---